sosbourneQA/ims/README.md

 ## Running the tests

-The tests were written using Mockito and Junit and cover most of the customer, items and orders functions.
+The tests were written using Mockito and Junit and cover the customer, items and order classes for the controllers, domains and services.

 ## Deployment